grant-m-s/AstronomicAL/docs/source/content/tutorials/feature_generation.rst

 .. _custom_features:

-Adding custom features to your model
+Adding Custom Features to Your Model
 ====================================================

 The features that are given to the model can often be the deciding factor for how well a model is able to produce accurate predictions.
 This is arguably even more so when approaching the problem using a method such as Active Learning, where you may only being using a tiny fraction of your entire dataset.